NetBSD

 Rescuing NetBSD install

-on the VPS console, there's an additional option for rescuing that will work even if you're using GRUB2, and should work even if you have broken your boot partition.
-Select "set bootloader, rescue mode, or netboot installer".
-From the "BSD installers" menu, select the option corresponding to your version of NetBSD.
+On the VPS console, there’s an additional option for rescuing that will work even if you’re using GRUB2, and should work even if you have broken your boot partition.
+Select “set bootloader, rescue mode, or netboot installer”.
+From the “BSD installers” menu, select the option corresponding to your version of NetBSD.
 You can then boot into that installer and use the shell for rescue purposes.